 John: Alex, I just read your article, “How to Kill the Internal Critic.”
 I found some good ideas.
-Now I know how to silence your inner critic and rise above social anxiety.
+Now I know how to silence my inner voice?
 I yearn to start a successful business, but it’s hard for me to wake up in the morning.
 I feel a lack of motivation.
 How do I fix this?

 Alex: John, do you want me to cuddle you or tell you a truth that could offend you?

 John: Tell me the truth.

-Alex: You’re a f*cking lazy sloth!
+Alex: You’re a lazy sloth!
 You’re no different from all the rest!
 You achieve your goals in the same pattern as everyone else does.
 F*ck, you don’t have your own opinion.
 You are a mere repetition of other people’s thoughts!
 You’re a nobody… You are less than zero.
 But I love you!
 Of course, your inner critic is a big jerk, but I LOVE YOU!
 By the way, when I said that you are nobody, I meant the past, not the future.
 I honestly believe that you are capable of change, as I’ll help you.
 You will understand everything in a moment, as I’ll explain what is happening.
 I will start with a topic about motivation.